iampradip19/Cybersecurity_lab/docs/tools overview.md

 ## Burp Suite
 **Burp Suite** is used to find problems in websites.
 It lets you check if a website is secure and where it could be attacked.

+## wireshark
+**Wireshark** is network protocal analyzer used to capture and inspect data packets travelling through a network in a real time.